macstens/symfony-addressbook/README.md

   * Doctrine
   * PHP 7.0.8

-Any questions or feedback is welcome on github or email (which you or the HR team should know)
+Any questions or feedback is welcome on github